Miiverse: Shutdown

 On January 13, 2017, David Young of Nintendo of America announced that Miiverse would not release on the then-upcoming Nintendo Switch.
 (Note: The Nintendo Switch does not have native support for Nintendo Network IDs, which was required to use Miiverse.)
 In July 2017, a leak found text within Wii U firmware system update 5.5.2 suggesting that the service was soon to come to an end.
 On August 29, 2017, Nintendo of America announced that Miiverse would be permanently discontinued on November 8, 2017.
 Users could request to be sent a copy of all posts and screenshots they had made while using the service, however, replies to said posts would not be included.
 On October 5, Nintendo opened the "Everybody's Message" community so that users could send their goodbyes to the service, a number of which would be incorporated into a giant mosaic.

 The service was shut down on November 8, 2017, at 10:00 pm PST, the same date that Wii U Chat was discontinued.
-The day before the service shut down, users took to X with the hashtag #MiiverseMemories to reflect on the nature of the platform as well as cherished memories and artwork they had posted.
+The day before the service shut down, users took to X (then Twitter) with the hashtag #MiiverseMemories to reflect on the nature of the platform as well as cherished memories and artwork they had posted.
 The mosaic from the "Everybody's Message" community replaced the layout of the site following the shutdown.

 On January 3, 2018, an unofficial archive of most of Miiverse's posts, equivalent to almost 17 terabytes, titled "Archiverse", was uploaded.
 The archive contains roughly 133 million posts, 217 million replies, 76 million screenshots, and 72 million drawings.
 The archive also contains communities created temporarily for events such as E3.